 Understanding Parents and Non-Parents

 Understanding the distinctions between parents and childless individuals is essential to understanding the debate.
-Parents have unique responsibilities and challenges that non-parents do not have to deal with.
+Parents have a unique set of responsibilities and challenges that non-parents do not have to deal with.

 Parenting is undeniably a transformative journey that encompasses joy, fulfillment, and its own set of challenges.
 In contrast, non-parents are individuals who have chosen not to have children or are unable to have children.
 Some childless individuals may want to have children but have not yet done so.